 St-Malo was named after Maclow a monk who came from Wales in the 6th century.
 Your private guide will take you to the original settlement of the monk : Alet area, a beautiful site with an impressive 180° overview of the bay and the Rance river mouth.
 A very stategic location too with the most recent examples of contruction, the 18th century military fort built under the king Louis the 15th and as a part of the the atlantic wall a German heavy battery artillery dating from World War 2.

 You will definitely enjoy strolling in the old town and getting the overview outside the walls.

-(Entrance fee included, we recommend a pick up not later than 8.30 am, lunch not included)
+(Entrance fee included, we recommend 8.30 am pick up, lunch not included)